killianmh/fade-slide/README.md

 # fade-slide
-Simple fade/slide animations using intersection observer API.
+Simple fade/slide animations using anime.js library and intersection observer API.

 ## About
 This uses [anime.js](https://animejs.com/) and the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to animate elements when scrolled into the viewport.
 Currently, only translating and fading are supported, but it can easily be expanded to include other animation types.